Tidy tips - book a slot to visit a tidy tip

 Other restrictions and conditions

-- do not turn up early for allocated slots, especially before tips open, as staff will require access to allow the sites to open
+- only visit during your allocated time slot - please do not turn up early, especially before tip's open, as staff will require access to allow the site to open

 - do not make multiple bookings - site staff are checking all bookings and can turn away site users that have booked more than once within a 2 week period